emmalu00/Graph-Slope/README.md

 # Graph-Slope
-Program that gets two (x,y) coordinates from the user then displays the slope.
+This program takes two (x, y) coordinates from the user.
+The program uses the two points entered by the user to calculate the slope formula in the form of y = mx + b and to plot the two points on a graph.